Transforming the Corporation

 Justice-Based Leadership (JBL) is a philosophy that aligns individual and group values, mission, actions, structures, and systems around a shared understanding of, and adherence to, clearly defined and universal principles of social justice and economic justice.
 It guides the development and operation of an individual business or organization, as well as of a larger economic or political system.

 Justice-based leaders seek to promote a culture that develops, enriches and empowers each member of the group and thereby strengthens the whole.
 Justice-based leadership drives a dynamic process that seeks constantly to create structures, systems and institutions that decentralize power, and that teach, empower and inspire every person to become a justice-based leader.

 Justice-Based ManagementSM (JBMSM) embodies the Justice-Based Leadership philosophy and applies within management systems and structures universal principles of economic and social justice.
-The ultimate purpose of JBMSM is to create and sustain ownership cultures that enhance the dignity and development of every member of the company, and to economically empower each person as an owner and worker.
+The ultimate purpose of JBM is to create and sustain ownership cultures that enhance the dignity and development of every member of the company, and to economically empower each person as an owner and worker.

 The JBMSM process builds upon a written articulation of the philosophy and principles of the company’s leader (typically the CEO or chairman of the board) and leadership core group, in terms of universal principles and core values of the company.
-JBMSM proceeds in stages to build a consensus upon these fundamental shared values and vision of the company within each work area of the company.
+JBM proceeds in stages to build a consensus upon these fundamental shared values and vision of the company within each work area of the company.